acamposruiz/reallery/readme.md

     ```

-    - *title:* Here you put the web page main title will appear in the main head display
+    - *title:* Here you have to put the name of your project that will appear in the UI
-    - *background:* Here you put the file name that will be displayed as a home page background.
-This file has to stay:  ./content/background/<"<FILE_NAME_BACKGROUND_IMAGE>
+    - *background:* Here you have to put the file name that will be displayed as a home page background.
+This file has to stay inside:  ./content/background/<"<FILE_NAME_BACKGROUND_IMAGE>

 1. Edit sections configuration